 Yesterday I posted that blog entry about nudity, which I also posted to facebook.
 As normal, all of the replies came on facebook itself.
 People today can’t be bothered to visit a blog and reply in the comments form there.
 Most of the time they can’t even be bothered to click a link to read something outside of facebook.
-You have to deliever the content in the facebook feed itself.
-But to be fair I already knew this and posted it first ot facebook and then added it to this blog.
+You have to deliver the content in the facebook feed itself.
+But to be fair I already knew this and posted it first to facebook and then added it to this blog.
 So I’m really bitching for no reason. lol

 Generally speaking though, it amazes me to see friends of mine who often consider themselves progressive or at least who I consider progressive, act in such a way that is very conservative and push their emotional bias over actual facts.
-They were arguing with me against public nudity on the grounds that they didn’t like it rather than stepping back and realizing they didn’t actually have a real objective reason to keep it illegal and limit people’s freedom to do it.
+They were arguing with me against public nudity on the grounds that they didn’t like it, rather than stepping back and realizing they didn’t actually have a real objective reason to keep it illegal and limit the freedom to do it.

-Of course, they will use as many subjective reasons as they can to fight objective reasons they don’t agree with.
-That is until an objective reason they do agree with is introduced.
-Then suddenly, those subjective reasons don’t matter as much to them anymore.
+Of course, they will use as many subjective reasons as they can to fight something they don’t agree with.
+That is until an objective reason is introduced into their arsenal.
+Then, suddenly, those subjective reasons they were using, don’t matter as much to them anymore.
 They’ve got something real to fight with now.

 It just stuns me over and over again that people can be so biased.
 Even people I would think are open minded.
 That they would argue against something like public nudity with such subjective reasons.

 People give far too much importance to their biases and not enough to facts.
 They let their personal biases make calls on things that personal bias should never make calls on, like the legality of things that affect the freedom of others.
 That’s scary in my opinion.
 Yet we see it all the time.
 It must be rooted in some kind of fear.
 I can’t explain why else people would do this.